Neuron

-A neuron, neurone, or nerve cell is an electrically excitable cell that fires electric signals called action potentials.
-Neurons communicate with other cells via synapses - specialized connections that commonly use minute amounts of chemical neurotransmitters to pass the electric signal from the presynaptic neuron to the target cell through the synaptic gap.
-The neuron is the main component of nervous tissue in all animals except sponges and placozoa.
-Non-animals like plants and fungi do not have nerve cells.
+A neuron (American English), neurone (British English), or nerve cell, is an excitable cell that fires electric signals called action potentials across a neural network in the nervous system.
+They are located in the nervous system and help to receive and conduct impulses.
+Neurons communicate with other cells via synapses, which are specialized connections that commonly use minute amounts of chemical neurotransmitters to pass the electric signal from the presynaptic neuron to the target cell through the synaptic gap.

+Neurons are the main components of nervous tissue in all animals except sponges and placozoans.
+Plants and fungi do not have nerve cells.
+Molecular evidence suggests that the ability to generate electric signals first appeared in evolution some 700 to 800 million years ago, during the Tonian period.
+Predecessors of neurons were the peptidergic secretory cells.
+They eventually gained new gene modules which enabled cells to create post-synaptic scaffolds and ion channels that generate fast electrical signals.
+The ability to generate electric signals was a key innovation in the evolution of the nervous system.

 Neurons are typically classified into three types based on their function.
-Sensory neurons respond to stimuli such as touch, sound, or light that affect the cells of the sensory organs, and they send signals to the spinal cord or brain.
+Sensory neurons respond to stimuli such as touch, sound, or light that affect the cells of the sensory organs, and they send signals to the spinal cord and then to the sensorial area in the brain.
 Motor neurons receive signals from the brain and spinal cord to control everything from muscle contractions to glandular output.
 Interneurons connect neurons to other neurons within the same region of the brain or spinal cord.
 When multiple neurons are functionally connected together, they form what is called a neural circuit.